 - Some types of dry fruits can be hard to bite into or chew.
-So, you can first soak them in boiling water for about ten minutes before consuming them.
+So, you can first soak them in water before consuming them.

 Pregnancy is a time when you must eat healthy food and focus on your well-being as well as your child’s.
 It is important not to get overwhelmed when making food choices.
 You will get a lot of advice from your relatives and family members, and this flood of information on what to eat and what not to can sometimes confuse you.
 But don’t worry.
 Consult your doctor to find out what is best for you and your child.